lawal2345/topic-modeling-bertopic/06analysis_results.md

 ## Topic Representation Comparison

 ### Overview
-I compared four different topic representation models on the same clustered documents to evaluate their effectiveness in generating interpretable and meaningful topic keywords.
+I compared four different topic representation models to evaluate their effectiveness in generating interpretable and meaningful topic keywords.

 ### 1. Baseline: TF-IDF Representation
 Traditional frequency-based approach that identifies keywords based on their importance within topics relative to the entire dataset.